This post may have affiliate links. Read my full disclosure policy here.

 For 5 days, focus on just writing content.
 That’s roughly ONE WEEK, and I challenge you to create one piece of content per day for 5 days.

 If you have existing content that you can update or repurpose, you can add this to your repository of content too.
-The main idea is, you want to be able to schedule content in advance and establish a content creation routine prior to launch.
+The main idea is, you want to be able to schedule content in advance, pre-launch.

 I had about 8 blog posts published by the time I launched ThePurposeblog.com—half of them repurposed content, and half of them brand new.
 That’s enough to go around for my first readers, and enough to capture some subscribers right out of the gate.